pdefusco/CDE_1.19_NewFeatures/README.md

 stop_op = EmptyOperator(task_id="stop_task")
 ```

-#### Steps to Reproduce in your CDE Cluster
+#### Steps to Reproduce the Example in your CDE Cluster

-Create a CDE Spark Job with name ```spark-sql``` without running it.
+Using the CDE Jobs UI create a CDE Spark Job with name ```spark-sql``` without running it.

 Open your local terminal and run the following CDE CLI commands.

 >**⚠ Warning**
->This tutorial utilizes a CDE 1.19 Virtual Cluster.
+>A CDE 1.19 Virtual Cluster is required.
 If you already had the CLI installed you will have to reinstall it.
 The fastest way to check is by running ```cde --version``` from your terminal.
 For instructions on installing the CLI please visit the [documentation](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html)

 Create a File Resource for your Airflow Job: